garfix/nligems/doc/internals.md

 A goal is reached by executing plans that are linked to it.
 The plans are usually built-in.

 #### Process the Intent: Interaction with knowledge sources

-Since the main purpose of an NLI is to interact with knowledge sources, it should be no surprise that historic NLI's have interacted with a wide variety of databases and in-memory storages.

-These knowledge sources can be:

-- persistent or volatile.
-A volatile source is destroyed when the interaction with the user ends.
-- internal or external.
-An internal source is part of the NLI.
-An external database is located outside of the NLI and has its own query language.
-- subjective or objective.
-A subjective source contains information about the relations the NLI has as a subject towards other entities.
-Objective sources contain information that is shared with others.

-All types of combinations of these dimensions occur.
-Typical modern databases are persistent, external and objective.
-Emotional information is mostly volatile, internal and subjective.

-Updating these sources can be regarded as a form of learning on the part of the NLI.

-Knowledge sources may have:

-- time based information
-- location based information
-- reason based information

-Knowledge may take the form of:

-- facts (relations)
-- rules
-- definitions

 Different knowledge sources usually have different ontologies (ways of describing the world).
 Therefore, the ontology of the system needs to be mapped onto that of each of the knowledge sources.